pwncollege/linux-luminarium/data/cut/DESCRIPTION.md

 Sometimes, you want to grab specific columns of data, such as the first column, the third column, or the 42nd column.
-For this, there"s the `cut` command.
+For this, there's the `cut` command.

 For example, imagine that you have the following data file: